FadeHack/Inventory-Sales-Management/README.md

     - Create new bills by selecting multiple items from the inventory
     - Calculate the total amount for each bill
     - View a list of all created bills
+    - View Deatils of a Specific Bill vis it's ID

 ## Screenshots